Richard Lonsdale: Lonsdale Force

 In the early hours of the morning of 19 September, an attack was launched on a narrow front between the river and the railway line, in order to force a passage through to the bridge.
 However, in the face of strong enemy positions and armour, the attack faltered and the British routed.
 The remnants of the four battalions fell back in disarray to the main divisional positions at Oosterbeek.
-Here they were met by Lieutenant Colonel Sheriff Thompson, CO of 1st Airlanding Light Regiment, who drove a little over half a mile forward of his own 75 Millimetre Howitzers positions at Oosterbeek Church, and ordered Major Robert Cain to gather the men into defensive units.
-Thompson asked Brigadier Philip Hicks for more men and officers, and was sent Lonsdale and Major Simmons.
+Here they were met by Lieutenant Colonel Sheriff Thompson, CO of the 1st Airlanding Light Regiment, who drove a little over half a mile forward of his own 75 Millimetre Howitzers positions at Oosterbeek Church, and ordered Major Robert Cain to gather the men into defensive units.

+Thompson asked Brigadier Pip Hicks, commanding the 1st Airlanding Brigade of the division, for more men and officers, and was sent Lonsdale and Major Simmons.
 While Simmons organised defences at the church, Thompson sent Lonsdale forward to take charge of the outlying force.
 This sector was officially designated Thompson Force in a divisional meeting the following day.

 On 20 September, the Germans launched a series of increasingly heavy attacks against Lonsdale's men.
-Although in an isolated position they held their ground throughout the day and Lance Sergeant John Baskeyfield was posthumously awarded the Victoria Cross for his actions on the main road into Oosterbeek.
+Although in an isolated position they held their ground throughout the day and Lance Sergeant John Baskeyfield was posthumously awarded the Victoria Cross (VC) for his actions on the main road into Oosterbeek.
 By the afternoon the mixed force was so weakened that Hicks gave Thompson permission to pull them back to the main divisional defence line at the church.
 German flamethrowers and tank fire had set fire to buildings and the surrounding woodland and the British withdrew under intense fire.
 Lonsdale ordered the men who had fallen back to gather and rest in the church, and it was here that he gave a speech to rouse his exhausted and dispirited men.
 Standing with a sling around his injured arm, a blood-stained bandage covering his three head wounds and a bandage on his leg, Lonsdale climbed into the pulpit: